Eli8131/First_Project_SE/README.md

 `Harmonics_Proj`: This folder contains all the files used to recreate the mean diurnal cycle harmonic amplitude and phase figures on slide 40 of *elipot-aoml2022.pdf* presentation.

-### All below folders/files are contained within 'Harmonic_proj' folder
+### All below folders/files are contained within 'Harmonics_Proj' folder